paxdotdev/pax/lab-journal-zb.md

     Turns out the above is insufficient.
 We also rely on property<>render-tangled stack frames when gathering `properties` (the on-demand `self`) for invoking event handlers, via `cartridge-render-node-literal.tera` [-] handle deep cloning or deep property storage
-    NOTE: deep cloning shouldn't be needed if we store computed properties on RepeatExpandedNodes
+    NOTE: deep cloning shouldn't be needed if we store computed properties on ExpandedNodes